top of page

 3. Hormones

-If you have been dieting and doing sports for a long time but can't get results, plus if you can't sleep or if you feel tired despite getting enough sleep you'd better get your hormone levels checked.
-Moreover, if you are in a state of constant stress, try to stay away from stress and clear your mind by doing some mindfulness or hypnosis.
+If you've been dieting and exercising for a while without seeing results, or if you're not getting enough sleep or feel tired despite getting enough sleep, it's a good idea to have your hormone levels checked.
+Additionally, if you're constantly stressed, try to avoid stress and clear your mind by practicing mindfulness or hypnosis.

 4. Sleep

-• Create a routine (Go to sleep and wake up at the same times and stick to the schedule even on your days off)
+• Establish a regular sleep routine by sleeping and waking up at the same times every day, even on weekends.

 Turkish Ayran Ingredients